High-Speed Rail Tunnel Pressure Wave Calculator

 Pressure Wave Tuner Mini-Game

-This optional canvas game uses the same ideas as the calculator.
-Each approaching train has a different tunnel length, blockage ratio, and nose coefficient.
-Your job is to tune the entry speed so the predicted pressure wave lands inside the comfort window right as the train reaches the portal.
+This optional canvas game uses the same rail-tunnel pressure-wave formula as the calculator.
+Each approaching train has a different tunnel length, blockage ratio, and nose coefficient, and your job is to tune entry speed so the predicted Δp lands inside the comfort window as the nose reaches the portal.
 Fast enough to keep service moving, gentle enough to avoid a spike.

 Score0